spacetimeengineer/mupy/README.md

 ### SSH into container

     $ docker exec -it mu:latest /bin/bash

-### μ-terminal
+# Getting Started

+## mucli

 μ comes with it bundled a command-line-interface application known as the μ-terminal or 'muterm' which behaves much like a linux terminal except that it only accepts special strings known as 'system codes'. muterm was developed to express to users μ's most rudimetry operation ; dispensing manufacturing resources for a given system code.
 To enter muterm, in the linux terminal

-    :~$ ./muterm
+    :~$ ./mucli

-Obviously only certain system-codes will be valid for for input.
-A simple example can be expressed by the following operation.
+### Enter system-code

-The mucli is a general purpose utility and represents the most rudimetry operation of mu technology ; you give it a code and it sends back a system.
-Here is an example :
+The mucli is a general purpose utility and represents the most rudimetry operation of the mupy technology ; if you enter a code and it responds with system resources, schematics and renderings.
+An example..

     μ:# CUBX0006-BLK-L1000W200H15

-## Example
+Next, navigate to specified workspace directory.

 ![Alt Text](resources/CUBX0006-BLK-L1000W200H15.png)

-### utility_box.py
+## utility_box.py

+This example gives users the ability to build a custom utility box.
+This example uses the CUBX0177 family and mupy.core

 ```python
 from src.workspace import WorkSpace